San Juan Islands Kayak Tours

 You Will Provide:

 Outdoor clothing, footwear for wading and hiking, hat, sunglasses, sunscreen, sleeping bag & pad, and lunches.
 Click prepare for a San Juan Islands kayak expedition to learn more.

-Click the chart to open a full-size version in PDF format that you can zoom and print!
+Click the chart below to open a full-size version in PDF format that you can zoom and print!